info-MockingJay/info-MockingJay/README.md

 ## **😊 About me**

-- 🌱 I'm learning Odoo ERP, FastAPI, Django and JavaScript.
+- 🌱 I'm Senior Developer who developing android app and ERP Software using Kotlin, Python and JS.
 - 👯 I'm looking to start a brand-new project/idea.
-- 🔭 I'm looking for a sofrware developer job.
+- 🔭 I'm also working as an ERP Consultant.
 - 💬 Ask me about something!
 - 😊 [https://sawlwinoo.odoo.com/](https://sawlwinoo.odoo.com/)